Royal Navy: Post-Cold War

 Following the conclusion of the collapse of the Soviet Union and the end of the Cold War in 1991, the Royal Navy began to experience a gradual decline in its fleet size in accordance with the changed strategic environment it operated in.
 While new and more capable ships are continually brought into service, such as the s, s, and Type 45 destroyers, the total number of ships and submarines operated has continued to steadily reduce.
 This has caused considerable debate about the size of the Royal Navy.
 A 2013 report found that the Royal Navy was already too small, and that Britain would have to depend on her allies if her territories were attacked.
+As of December 2025, the entire Royal Navy comprised 63 commissioned ships, while the naval task force deployed to the Falklands in 1982 included 65 commissioned ships.

 The Royal Navy was responsible for training the fledgling Iraqi Navy and securing Iraq's oil terminals following the cessation of hostilities in the country.
 The Iraqi Training and Advisory Mission (Navy) (Umm Qasr), headed by a Royal Navy captain, has been responsible for the former duty whilst Commander Task Force Iraqi Maritime, a Royal Navy commodore, was responsible for the latter.
 The mission ended in May 2011.

 The financial costs attached to nuclear deterrence, including Trident missile upgrades and replacements, have become an increasingly significant issue for the navy.